ICT4LT

 At a meeting comprising some significant figures in the field of education and training which I attended last week, it was suggested that there was little on-going or completed systematic research which could evidence the benefits of ICT in the delivery of Modern Foreign Languages.

-Wilson: Researching CALL effectiveness is admittedly a very difficult endeavour.
+David Wilson: Researching CALL effectiveness is admittedly a very difficult endeavour.
 In the past, projects which chose to deliver MFL teaching wholly via ICT have often flopped because students understandably craved human contact.
 The scientifically approved but ethically flawed control-group / experimental-group approach to educational ICT research frequently fails because the subjects in the control group resent being denied access to technology, while the subjects in the experimental group revel briefly in the novelty value of technology - the Hawthorne Effect.
 Properly integrated with off-computer teaching, CALL appears to be a very effective tool, but then it is extremely difficult to tease out whether pupils progress because of good teaching or good CALL or an equal measure of both.
 If we accept the premise that educational research findings, especially in the field of ICT, may be contradictory, do these "figures in the field of education and training" conclude that we should banish computers altogether, even when they are "just" used in foreign language word-processing and communications technologies?
 If so, what about MFL learners with special educational needs?
 What about school pupils' general educational entitlement to ICT skill development across the curriculum?

-Davies: ICT has been making a contribution to modern language learning and teaching since the early 1960s and quite significantly so since the early 1980s: v. the flurry of publications in the early 1980s: Davies and Higgins (1982; 1985), Kenning and Kenning (1984), Higgins and Johns (1984), Last (1984), Ahmad et al. (1985).
+Graham Davies: ICT has been making a contribution to modern language learning and teaching since the early 1960s and quite significantly so since the early 1980s: v. the flurry of publications in the early 1980s: Davies & Higgins (1982; 1985), Kenning & Kenning (1984), Higgins & Johns (1984), Last (1984), Ahmad et al. (1985).
 The list of relevant publications continues right up until the present day, the most comprehensive recent work being Levy (1997), which contains a wealth of information on the effectiveness of CALL in Modern Foreign Languages in its historical context and in the present.
 See also the Web page created by Ridwan Sedgwick, which contains an annotated bibliography on the effectiveness of CALL.
-Finally, many papers presented at CALICO, EUROCALL and IALLT conferences have addressed the issue of the effectiveness of CALL since the early 1980s: v. especially Nina Garrett's paper, presented at EUROCALL 97 (ReCALL 10, 1).
+Finally, many papers presented at CALICO, EUROCALL and IALLT conferences have addressed the issue of the effectiveness of CALL since the early 1980s: v. especially Nina Garrett's paper, presented at EUROCALL 1997 (ReCALL 10, 1).
 See also an interesting paper by Caroline Grace, CALICO Journal 15, 1-3, reporting on her extensive research study which appears to confirm that students learn vocabulary better and retain it longer if they have access to translations when working with multimedia packages.
 [See also Grace (1998a), Myles (1998)]

+Some small-scale studies have provided useful data.
 Have a look at the report on the mini-research project conducted by Heather Rendall: Section 5, Module 1.4, headed Teaching in the computer network room.
 Heather writes:

 Within the first year it was clear that CALL was having a positive effect.
-In those areas where a grammar point was totally lacking in English - such as gender and adjective agreement - students performances could be seen to move rapidly from total confusion to a system for resolving each task faultlessly.
+In those areas where a grammar point was totally lacking in English - such as gender and adjective agreement - students’ performances could be seen to move rapidly from total confusion to a system for resolving each task faultlessly.

-See also the article by Heather Rendall, entitled "Life without the computer", in which she describes the drop in standards, especially awareness of genders in French and written accuracy, that she observed as a result of one class having to forego its regular CALL sessions in the computer lab: Rendall (1988).
+See also the article by Heather Rendall, Life without the computer, in which she describes the drop in standards, especially awareness of genders in French and written accuracy, that she observed as a result of one class having to forego its regular CALL sessions in the computer lab: Rendall (1988).

 Evidence of the effectiveness of CALL can also be seen in two of the case studies described in Module 3.1, Managing a multimedia language centre:

-Uschi Felix provides a comprehensive survery of research into CALL in her article entitled "The unreasonable effectiveness of CALL: what have we learned in two decades of research?".
+Uschi Felix provides a comprehensive survery of research into CALL in her article The unreasonable effectiveness of CALL: what have we learned in two decades of research?
 In her conclusion she writes:

 We are beginning to see enough data in CALL that suggest positive effects on spelling, reading and writing.
 There is also a substantial body of data that indicates that student perceptions of CALL are on the whole positive, provided technologies are stable and well supported.
 On the negative side there are still concerns about technical difficulties interfering with the learning process; older students not feeling comfortable with computers; younger students not possessing the necessary metaskills for coping effectively in these challenging environments; training needs in computer literacy for both students and teachers; problems with group dynamics; and time constraints.
 (Felix 2008: 156)